SS-GEN: A Social Story Generation Framework with Large Language Models: Abstract

 \section{Abstract}

 Children with Autism Spectrum Disorder (ASD) often misunderstand social situations and struggle to participate in daily routines.
-Psychology experts write Social Stories™\footnote{As the social-skill intervention tool, Social Stories™ are widely used to specifically help individuals with ASD understand and navigate specific social situations.
-When capitalized, a Social Story refers to a Social Story™ following the criteria in 10.2 Tutorial \citep{gray2010new}.} under strict constraints of structural clarity, descriptive orientation, and situational safety to enhance their abilities in these regimes.
-However, Social Stories are costly in creation and often limited in diversity and timeliness.
-As Large Language Models (LLMs) become increasingly powerful, there is a growing need for more automated, affordable, and accessible methods to generate Social Stories in real-time with broad coverage.
-Adapting LLMs to meet the unique and strict constraints of Social Stories is a challenging issue.
-To this end, we propose \textbf{SS-Bench}, a \textbf{S}ocial \textbf{S}tory \textbf{Bench}mark for generating and evaluating Social Stories.
-Specifically, we develop a constraint-driven strategy named \textbf{\textsc{StarSow}} to hierarchically prompt LLMs to generate Social Stories and build a benchmark, which has been validated through experiments to fine-tune smaller models for generating qualified Social Stories.
-Additionally, we introduce \textbf{Quality Assessment Criteria}, employed in human and GPT evaluations, to verify the effectiveness of the generated stories.
-We hope this work benefits the autism community and catalyzes future research focusing on particular groups.
-Our code will release at \url{https://github.com/MIMIFY/SS-Bench}.
+Social Stories™ are traditionally crafted by psychology experts under strict constraints to address these challenges but are costly and limited in diversity.
+As Large Language Models (LLMs) advance, there's an opportunity to develop more automated, affordable, and accessible methods to generate Social Stories in real-time with broad coverage.
+However, adapting LLMs to meet the unique and strict constraints of Social Stories is a challenging issue.
+To this end, we propose \textbf{SS-GEN}, a \textbf{S}ocial \textbf{S}tory \textbf{GEN}eration framework with LLMs.
+Firstly, we develop a constraint-driven sophisticated strategy named \textbf{\textsc{StarSow}} to hierarchically prompt LLMs to generate Social Stories at scale, followed by rigorous human filtering to build a high-quality dataset.
+Additionally, we introduce \textbf{quality assessment criteria} to evaluate the effectiveness of these generated stories.
+Considering that powerful closed-source large models require very complex instructions and expensive API fees, we finally fine-tune smaller language models with our curated high-quality dataset, achieving comparable results at lower costs and with simpler instruction and deployment.
+This work marks a significant step in leveraging AI to personalize Social Stories cost-effectively for autistic children at scale, which we hope can encourage future research on special groups.